trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 Note that in some circumstances, some options may be required (e.g. if an issuer requires a PIN).
 See the documentation for the particular function/method for more information.

+### Arrays

+Due to a limitation of gomobile, the Wallet-SDK mobile bindings can't use array types directly.
+As a workaround, Wallet-SDK instead exposes "array-like" objects that internally contain the desired array while exposing gomobile-compatible methods for performing array operations.

+These "array-like" objects can be identified by their names.
+They will either have "Array" as a suffix in their names, or be plural nouns (e.g. `SupportedCredentials`).

+These objects will have the following methods:
+* `length()`: Returns the number of elements in the array.
+* `atIndex(index)`: Returns the element at the given `index`.
+If `index` is out of bounds, then null/nil/an empty value is returned instead.

+Additionally, some array object types may also support being created directly by the caller (so that they can be used as a function argument), in which case they will also have constructors and the following method:
+* `append(arg)`: appends `arg` to the array.
+It also returns a reference to the array object to allow for chaining together multiple `append` calls.

+In subsequent sections of this documentation, any reference to "arrays" refer to the "array-like" objects that are described above.

 ## Error Handling